starikovm/phpunit-documentation-new/source/annotations.rst

 attempt to preserve the global state from the parent process by serializing all globals in the parent process and unserializing them in the child process.
 This can cause problems if the parent process contains globals that are not serializable.
-See :ref:`appendixes.annotations.preserveGlobalState` for information on how to fix this.
+See :numref:`appendixes.annotations.preserveGlobalState` for information on how to fix this.

 .. _appendixes.annotations.runInSeparateProcess: